NATIONAL ROUTES

 Signed in 1958, using the Mid Western Hwy through central NSW.

-Fully signed in 1954, proclaimed a National Highway in 1974.
+Fully signed in 1954, converted to a National Highway Route in 1979.
 The Victorian leg of this route was largely replaced by the M31 designation in 1996/97.
-A short inner-city section still remains signed in Melbourne, however this will be replaced by State Route 55.
+A short inner-city section remained for some years but was replaced by State Route 55 in 2005.

 (Campbelltown, NSW)

-Possibly existed along South-Western Freeway between Casula and Campbelltown.
+Existed for approximately 7 years along the then South-Western Freeway between Prestons and Campbelltown.

 Fully signed in 1960 although the route wasnt fully sealed until 1971.